chocolateboy/vim-myspace/README.md

 # NAME

-vim-myspace - safely view and edit files with your preferred spacing style
+vim-myspace - safely view and edit files with your preferred indentation style

 # INSTALLATION